 If you have questions about profit sharing plans and how they are affected by divorce, the following information can help you understand how everything is handled.

 Belinda's Question: My divorce settlement says that I will receive 1/2 of my husband's retirement when he retires, and states a specific amount.
 It has only been a few months since the divorce was final, and he is about to lose this job.
 How can I ensure I will receive this money?
 It is a "profit sharing plan" that he didn't pay any money into.
 It is with a family-owned business.
-We live in Texas and this company is based in Chicago, IL.
+We live and divorced in Texas and this company is based in Chicago, IL.

 Timothy's Answer: A Profit Sharing Plan is an agreement between employers and employees that allows employees to share in the profits of the company.
 In this type of program, your husband's company has flexibility in determining the amount and when contributions are made to the plan.
 This money is then allocated between individual accounts, typically based on an employee's salary level.